 The Council enforces the HSWA in offices, shops, warehouses, hotel and catering premises, customer service activities, places used for consumer/leisure activities and other non-industrial premises.
 The Health and Safety Executive deal with construction & building sites, factories and other manufacturing/industrial operations.

-If you have a complaint about the health and safety standards at your workplace or a place you have visited which is enforced by the Council use our Report it online facility.
+Report it online - If you have a complaint about the health and safety standards at your workplace or a place you have visited which is enforced by the Council.

 Making a complaint about a food business

 It would be appropriate to complain direct to the shop or manufacturer in the following circumstances: